0psu3/0psu3/README.md

   </a>
 </p>

-0psu3 is a CTF team composed of students from PPSUC,
+0psu3 is a CTF team composed of students from PPSUC